openedx/edx-documentation/en_us/developers/source/architecture.rst

 Course Structure
 ****************

-Open edX courses are composed of units called `XBlocks`_.
+Open edX courses are composed of units called :ref:`XBlocks<xblocktutorial:Open edX XBlock Tutorial>`.
 Anyone can write new XBlocks, allowing educators and technologists to extend the set of components for their courses.
 The edX platform also still contains several XModules, the precursors to XBlocks.
 EdX is working to rewrite the existing XModules as